SparkPost/heml.io/src/docs/000-getting-started/003-guide.md

 ## The layout

-Inside of the body, add a basic one column [layout](http://heml.io/docs/elements/layout).
-This will be 600 pixels wide or 100% percent of the client, which ever comes first.
+Inside the body, add a basic one column [layout](http://heml.io/docs/elements/layout).
+This will be 600 pixels wide, or 100% percent of the client, whichever comes first.

 ```xml
 <!-- inside the body -->